The-AgenticFlow/openflows-console/CONTRIBUTING.md

 - Declare AI assistance in the issue/PR **AI usage declaration**.
 - Provide a **source of truth** reference (URL or `#N`) and **verification evidence** (commands/logs).
 No evidence means it is not done.

-See the [AI Governance site](https://adorsys-gis.github.io/ai-governance/) for the full doctrine.